ijustsnapped/IBBC_Exam/README.md

   ```

 - **Read Statistics Graph:**
-  - Displayed directly in the terminal after execution.
+  - Displayed directly in the terminal after execution using plotext.
   - Visual representation of read statistics using a multiple bar plot.

 ## Troubleshooting